Web-Affan-Farooq/Appointly/IMPROVEMENTS.md

 - **Resources**: Read Stripe docs on Connect and Webhooks.
 Join communities like Indie Hackers for feedback.
 - **Monetization**: Consider platform fees (2%) or premium features.
 - **Launch Checklist**: GDPR compliance, terms of service, demo video.

-If you'd like me to implement any of these (e.g., start with the webhook), provide more details or confirm a plan!
-What part should we tackle first?